isabella232/routinator-manual/source/json-metrics.rst

     resulting from ROAs containing the same authorisation.

-    Note that if a VRP appears in multiple trust anchors or repositories, which occurence is considered the duplicate depends on the order of processing which may change between validatio runs.
+    Note that if a VRP appears in multiple trust anchors or repositories, which occurrence is considered the duplicate depends on the order of processing which may change between validation runs.
 Thus, this number may change unexpectedly.

 ``vrpsFinal``